mk12/sicp/notes/lecture.md

 ### Eight queens puzzle

 - Solving this typically uses a _backtracking search_, navigating up and down the tree of possibilities until we get to the bottom (all queens placed).
-- This is unnecessary -- it's inordinately concerned with _time_.
+- This is unnecessary---it's inordinately concerned with _time_.
 - A simpler way is to employ _wishful thinking_ and go from $k$ columns to $k+1$ columns.

 ```